INFO — here's what you need to know

-Your own material — Simple (digital) cameras and phones with cameras are allowed, professional cameras aren’t.
+Your own material — Simple (digital) cameras and phones with cameras are allowed on our festival beach, professional cameras aren’t.
 Cameras with an interchangeable lens and larger cameras aren’t allowed on the festival site unless you’re entering the festival as press and requested a photo pass in advance.

 Recording for promo — By entering the festival you give your automatic and explicit approval: